sampsyo/home/_drafts/flattening.md

    As a Rust partisan, however, I'll argue that the same simplicity advantage applies in C++ or any other language with manual memory management---it's just latent instead of explicit.
 2. **Convenient deduplication.**
    A flat array of `Expr`s can make it fun and easy to implement [hash consing][] or even simpler techniques to avoid duplicating identical expressions.
-   For example, if we notice that we are duplicating the first 128 integer `Literal` expressions a lot, we could reserve the first 128 slots in our `ExprPool` just for those.
+   For example, if we notice that we are using `Literal` expressions for the first 128 nonnegative integers a lot, we could reserve the first 128 slots in our `ExprPool` just for those.
    Then, when someone needs the integer literal expression `42`, our `ExprPool` don't need to construct a new `Expr` at all---we can just produce `ExprRef(42)` instead.
    This kind of game is possible with a normal pointer-based representation too, but it probably requires some kind of auxiliary data structure.